 As young people create and share Scratch projects, they learn important mathematical and computational ideas, while also learning to think creatively, reason systematically, and work collaboratively.
 Again, it also encourages problem-solving.
 I spent quite a bit of time on Scratch, starting with using the basic cat to make sound and do movement.
 I then decided to use different characters, that could change costumes and speak to one another.
 I spent about 5-10 minutes doing so and here is my result.

 Scratch is ideal for all abilities of children as they can progress from doing these simple commands to more advance projects.
-I located a
+I located a report that shows the possible ways children can use Scratch:

 -A simple game where the player controls a sprite chasing another sprite around the screen